Minka1902/csv-for-you/README.md

 ## Future features
 1) Parsing Objects from the CSV file
+2) Parsing TSV files
+3) Reading file structure starting from a folder
-2) Parsing CSV from JSON
+4) Parsing CSV/TSV from JSON
-3) Error notifier - Lets you know what is the error
+5) Error notifier - Lets you know what is the error
-4) Generating numeric data to CSV or JSON
+6) Generating numeric data to CSV/TSV or JSON
-5) Generating lingual data to CSV or JSON
+7) Generating lingual data to CSV/TSV or JSON

 ## Issues and Requests
 For issues or feature requests go to https://github.com/Minka1902/csv-for-you/issues and add a new one.</br>